 I’m going to sound like an interior designer for a while—maybe it’s my Italian blood.
 Choose your colors wisely.

-I have personally switched away from the blue/yellow/red/green/black palette of Altium to an almost blue-only or a black-only, with only NetTies and Text Strings having different colours.
+I have personally switched away from the blue/yellow/red/green/black palette of Altium Designer to an almost blue-only or a black-only, where only NetTies and Text Strings having different colours.
 If you want to choose more than one colour, I recommend choosing red and blue.

 The human eye, for the majority of people, has three different colour-sensitive cones.
-In the following chart, depicting the sensitivity of the human-eye cones over the visible light spectrum, green and red overlap a lot, which partially explains why red-green is the most common form of colour-blindess.
+The following chart depicting shows the sensitivity of cones in the human eye over the visible spectrum.
+Green and red overlap a lot, which partially explains why red-green is the most common form of colour-blindess.

 We should start by creating a new project template from the Explorer panel taking care of selecting “Open for editing after creation”.

 We can then edit the parameters in the project settings and add our own.

 The project can be edited and sent to the server by using “Save to Server” or the CTRL+ALT+S shortcut.

 Through Altium Designer’s advanced template capabilities and Concord Pro on Altium 365, we can create and distribute schematic templates, project templates, and settings to our entire organization.
 Adopting a template that references all required information can ease our job as engineers, and shine a bright light on us as freelancers when showing schematics to customers.
 This gives design team a head start on understanding how to keep schematics organized.

 Choosing a different color palette for our schematic objects can make them more intelligible to older and colorblind colleagues.